 Human coronaviruses are the second most common cause of the common cold, and symptoms usually are mild to moderate.
 However, coronaviruses that infect animals sometimes change and become a new human coronavirus (as was the case with severe acute respiratory syndrome, or SARS, in 2003).
 Today, the Centers for Disease Control and Prevention (CDC) is closely monitoring an outbreak of respiratory illness caused by a new coronavirus first identified in Wuhan, China.
 Known as COVID-19, the virus has infected thousands of people in China, and some cases are showing up in other countries around the world, including the United States.

-The symptoms most commonly reported with the 2019 coronavirus include fever, runny nose, headache, cough, and a general feeling of being ill; these are the same symptoms of the common flu virus.
-At this time, it is unlikely that anyone will be diagnosed with coronavirus unless he or she has traveled to an affected country or had contact with someone who has.
+The symptoms most commonly reported with the 2019 coronavirus include fever, runny nose, dry cough, shortness of breath, fatigue, and body aches; these are the same symptoms of the common flu virus.

 UAB Medicine has had no cases of coronavirus.
 We have procedures in place to deal with contagious severe illnesses, though we have not been notified of any member of our community with coronavirus.
 If you have concerning symptoms, please call your doctor before visiting.

-Due to the growing number of coronavirus cases, the World Health Organization declared the outbreak a public health emergency of international concern, and the CDC recommends that travelers avoid all nonessential travel to China.
-The U.S. Department of Health and Human Services urges travelers returning from China to watch for symptoms for 14 days, as it can take up to two weeks for coronavirus symptoms to appear.
+Due to the growing number of coronavirus cases, the World Health Organization declared the outbreak a public health emergency of international concern, and the CDC recommends that travelers avoid all nonessential travel to China, South Korea, Iran, and Italy.
+The U.S. Department of Health and Human Services urges travelers returning from these areas to watch for symptoms for 14 days, as it can take up to two weeks for coronavirus symptoms to appear.